 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying base prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
 You should read this entire prospectus supplement, the accompanying base prospectus and the documents incorporated herein by reference for a more complete understanding of this offering of common units.
-Please read "Risk Factors" beginning on page S-20 of this prospectus supplement and in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the quarters ended March 31 and June 30, 2009 for information regarding risks you should consider before investing in our common units.
+Please read "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the quarters ended March 31, June 30 and September 30, 2009 for information regarding risks you should consider before investing in our common units.
 We include a glossary of some of the terms used in this prospectus supplement as Appendix A. Unless the context otherwise indicates, the information included in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units.

-Throughout this prospectus supplement, when we use the terms "we," "us," "our" or the "partnership," we are referring either to Targa Resources Partners LP in its individual capacity or to Targa Resources Partners LP and its operating subsidiaries collectively, as the context requires.
+Throughout this prospectus supplement, when we use the terms "we," "us," "our" or the "partnership," we are referring either to Targa Resources Partners LP and its operating subsidiaries collectively, as the context requires.
 References in this prospectus supplement to our "general partner" refer to Targa Resources GP LLC.